Jerwins/jerwin.dev/src/pages/posts/Big-O-Notation.md

 ## What is Big O notation?

 Tool used to analyze the running time of an algorithm.
-Big O notation allows you to analyze algorithms in terms of overall efficiency and scaleability.
+Big O notation allows you to analyze algorithms in terms of overall efficiency and scalability.

 ## Why is this needed?